SoftwareBrothers/fabricjs-viewport/README.md

 <script src="fabricjs_viewport.js"></script>
 ```

-Next if you need to use zooming or viewport changing in your project just use fabric.CanvasWithViewport insteed of fabric.Canvas
+Next if you need to use zooming or changing viewport in your project just use fabric.CanvasWithViewport insteed of fabric.Canvas

     var c = new fabric.CanvasWithViewport("id-of-your-canvas");

-And now you will be able to:
+Now you are be able to:

 Turn on grabbing mode: